 6 tips for pricing your digital products

-Whether you’re starting your first online business, or expanding on your current eCommerce site, pricing your digital products will play a significant role in the success of your business.
+Whether you’re starting your first online business, or expanding on your current eCommerce site, pricing your digital products or services will play a significant role in the success of your business.

 Over the last five years, we’ve learned a thing or two about pricing, and, it’s true: there is no one-size-fits-all approach when it comes to pricing models.
 However, while you aren’t likely to sell a dog scarf knitting pattern for the same price as an online course for basket weaving, there are some fundamental elements to consider when figuring out how to price your digital products.